 Let’s talk about the M word – Millennials.

 Hello everyone!
-My name is Charlotte Woodward and not only do I manage marketing here at Vision2, but I am also a 27 year old Millennial. (gasp!)
+My name is Charlotte Woodward and not only am I the Marketing Manager here at Vision2, but I am also a 27 year old Millennial. (gasp!)

 Don’t be fooled – Millennials really aren’t that scary.
 We’re just tech-savy, goal oriented, career motivated kids who love a good farmer’s market.
 But that’s not all there is.
 As it turns out, Millennials are a caring bunch that support charities more than any other generation.
 And I am here to tell you our Top 5 Tips to help get their attention.
 So get your PSL ready because we’re diving in!
 (PSL = pumpkin spice latte.
 We are only 2 days away from fall, after all).

 First, let’s start with some stats (Millennials loooove stats):

 - Millennials are in the age range of 22-37, as of 2018.*